arashkazemi/tati/README.md

 running on different parts of the script, each having their own breakpoints, watches, and each may be paused separately.
 See the dual debugger example for more details.

+The only caveat of using Tati is that because of the synchronous nature of debugging and stepping, every call is awaited.
+So the code that is given to Tati will `await` every promise to be resolved or failed.
+This doesn't affect the code that is being imported or the functions that are defined outside of code debugged by Tati so those promises will all work as expected.

 Tati can be used in debugging, testing, online development environments, and even education.
 The API is designed to make things as easy as possible